Number of zero-modes on magnetized $T^4/Z_N$ orbifolds analyzed by modular transformation: Negative chirality zero-mode wavefunction

 Complex structure moduli are

 This shows that we obtain positive chirality solutions in the new coordinate system.
-We should also note that the SUSY condition is maintained even after the parity transformation.
+We should also note that the F-flat condition is maintained even after the parity transformation.

-If $N^{(p)} {\rm Im}{\Omega}^{(p)} > 0$, we obtain
+If $N_{(p)} {\rm Im}{\Omega}_{(p)} > 0$, we obtain

-in the first positive chirality component, $\psi_+^1$ as we have reviewed in Section \ref{sec:Revew}.
-Maintaining the profile of wavefunctions, we describe positions on $T^4$ in terms of the initial complex coordinates $\vec{z}$.
+in the first positive chirality component, $\psi_+^1$ as we have reviewed in Section \ref{sec:Revew}.\footnote{ Here, normalization of the labels $\vec{j}^{(p)}$ for zero-modes is the same as refs.\cite{Cremades:2004wa, Antoniadis:2009bg} for explicit comparisons.
+We use the notation $\Vec{J}$ in the main text, and they are related by $\vec{J}= N^{\rm T} \vec{j}\pmod{N^{\rm T} \vec{e}_n}$. } Maintaining the profile of wavefunctions, we describe positions on $T^4$ in terms of the initial complex coordinates $\vec{z}$.
 Then we expect that negative chirality wavefunctions we sought will be obtained.
 The results are as follows,

 where

 When ${\rm Re}\Omega = 0$, our solution is consistent with the result obtained in ref.\cite{Antoniadis:2009bg}.